pbakota/csharp-microservices-grpc/README.md

 ### RPC

-We can say that the event driven architecure uses asyncronus communication, the RPC (Remote procedure call) method uses synchronus.
+We can say that the event-driven architecture uses asynchronous communication, and the RPC (Remote procedure call) method uses synchronous.
 When you work with RPC calls it almost will look like you are working with local methods.
-However, if you want to use this kind of comminication you have to have prepared *.proto files and generated client/server stubs.
-Fortunatelly, .NET has an excellent package that will generate for you automatically the client and the server stubs.
+However, if you want to use this kind of communication you have to have prepared *.proto files and generated client/server stubs.
+Fortunately, .NET has an excellent package that will generate for you automatically the client and the server stubs.

 # The architecture